Azure/Enterprise-Scale/docs/wiki/How-Enterprise-Scale-Works.md

 ## What happens when you deploy Enterprise-Scale?

-By default, all recommended settings and resources recommendations are enabled and deployed, and you must explicitly disable them if you don't want it them to be deployed and configured.
+By default, all recommended settings and resources recommendations are enabled and deployed, and you must explicitly disable them if you don't want them to be deployed and configured.
 These resources and configurations include:

 - A scalable Management Group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.